Reduce Labor Costs: Automate Your Farm Today

 By Sierra Clark

 Labor is expensive.
-Twenty six to 40% of total production cost is dedicated to labor in indoor farming, according to Dr. Kozai and NewBean Capital.
+Anywhere from 26% to 40% of total production cost is dedicated to labor in indoor farming, according to Dr. Kozai and NewBean Capital.
 This cost often includes paying for a combination of highly skilled work (plant science) and traditional manual labor (picking, pruning, packaging, etc).
 By introducing automation and robotics, farmers have the opportunity to cut costs and improve efficiency.
 Automation also provides the opportunity to allocate time differently, spending less time on repetitive tasks and more time on improving the industry.

 Current World Scene: Automation is At Work